 A cross symbol

-MYTH – If you are out of a room for 5 minutes it always saves energy to switch fluorescent (or low-energy) lights off.
+MYTH – If you are out of a room even for 5 minutes it always saves energy to switch fluorescent or low-energy lights off.
 Very frequent switching can shorten the lifetime of some low-energy bulbs, but recent models have greatly reduced this problem.

 2. It is wisest to leave your immersion heater on 24 hours a day

-A query symbol Sometimes TRUE, sometimes a MYTH – Provided your hot water tank is properly insulated, and no water is being used, the tank should only cool by about one degree every few hours.
+Sometimes TRUE, sometimes a MYTH – Provided your hot water tank is properly insulated, and no water is being used, the tank should only cool by about one degree every few hours.
 This makes very little difference to the rate of energy loss through the insulation, so the extra cost of maintaining hot water continuously for use whenever required is negligible.
-If your tank is poorly insulated (with thin foam or tank jacket), then switching the heater off when no hot water is likely to be used, for example overnight, will save energy.
-Reducing the temperature setting of the thermostat controlling the immersion heater always saves significant energy.
+If your tank is poorly insulated (with thin foam or a tank jacket), then switching the heater off when no hot water is likely to be used, for example overnight, will save energy.
+Note that reducing the temperature setting of the thermostat controlling the immersion heater always saves significant energy.

 3. If you have thermostatic radiator valves you don't need a room thermostat

-A cross symbol MYTH – Thermostatic radiator valves will only switch the flow to a single radiator on or off.
+MYTH – Thermostatic radiator valves will only switch the flow to a single radiator on or off.
 They do not stop the boiler from firing and so using energy.
 Energy is saved if the boiler runs only when it is needed for heating or for hot water.
 This requires a room thermostat.
-The room thermostat should not be in a room which also has thermostatic radiator valves because the room may never get hot enough to switch off the boiler.
+However, the room thermostat should not be in a room which also has thermostatic radiator valves because the room may never get hot enough to switch off the boiler.

 4. In summer it's cheaper to use an immersion heater than a boiler to heat water

-A cross symbol Usually a MYTH – Gas costs about 25% of the cost of electricity providing the same energy, so a boiler would have to be less than 25% as efficient as an immersion heater before electricity is cheaper.
+Usually a MYTH – Gas costs much less than electricity providing the same energy, so a boiler would have to be very much less efficient than an immersion heater before electricity is cheaper.
 If you have a modern gas boiler controlled by a hot-water tank thermostat, then it will be better to use the boiler all year.
 With oil boilers the benefits are less but are still likely to be significant.

 5. Leaving your PC screen switched on during a break prolongs its life and doesn't waste much energy

-LCD ('flat') screens typically require less energy, but unless they are the most recent types with LED backlights their brightness gradually fades with age the longer they are left on.
-Therefore it is better if they are turned off or asleep when not in use.
+LCD ('flat') screens typicallyrequire less energy, but unless they are recent types with LED backlightstheir brightness gradually fades with age the longer they are left on.
+Thereforeit is better if they are turned off or asleep when not in use.

 6. Use less power – take a shower!